Buckskin Gulch and Paria Canyon Backpacking Guide

 Best Time to Travel

-Flash floods are a serious threat of backpacking in this area, especially in summer months.
-You need to be diligent in monitoring the weather before your trip as conditions can change quickly.
-Call the Paria Contact Station – (435)-644-1200 – before your trip for current conditions.
-Be willing and ready to change plans if there is even a slight chance of rain in the forecast.
+Flash floods are a serious threat when backpacking in this area, especially in the summer.
+Diligently monitor the weather before your trip, as conditions can change quickly.
+Call the Paria Contact Station at 435-689-0801 before your trip to check current conditions.
+Be willing and ready to change plans if there is a slight chance of rain in the forecast.

 Difficulty